molecularmachinist/functional_sampling_tool/example/README.md

 To begin, you should have downloaded this repo, and installed all the required python packages.
 To start off, `cd` into the `initialize` folder and take a look around.
 This is how you should set up your own project, when you start running one.
 You'll notice the `config.py` is already set up, a starting structure is in `initial/start.gro`, along with a corresponding topology in `topol.top`.

 As in the root README, the commands here assume the tool to be in your PATH and can be run as `fst`.
-If this example folder is in the repo still, you can just use `../../fst` instead.
+If this example folder is in the repo still, you also use `../../fst` instead.

 ## System initialization